davidcereal/dberger1989.github.io/_posts/08-15-2016-d3-unemployment.markdown

 While I agree that there is a steep learning curve, D3 provides so much next-level creative power that I knew I would always be bothered until I learned it.
 I mean just *try* reading one of [Matthew Daniel's](http://polygraph.cool) posts and then tell me you can resist using it.
 Since you're already reading this article, I'm going to assume you can't.
 The bottom line is that D3 is a premium tool, and premium tools require effort.

-In this post, I’ll speak about one of the coolest and most powerful features of D3: the ability to project and draw geographical coordinates and manipulate their attribute and style in the DOM.
+In this post, I’ll speak about one of the coolest and most powerful features of D3: the ability to project and draw geographical coordinates, bind them to data, and manipulate their attributes and styles.
 To illustrate the principles involved, I’ve created a choropleth map of the the U.S. which depicts the unemployment rate in each state over the span of 2005-2015:

 <style>